demanuel/NewsUP/README.md

 -headerCheckConnections <number of connections>: the number of connections it will use to connect to the headercheck server

 -uploadsize <size>: size in bytes, of the segment to be uploaded. **This option is not available on the configuration file**

+# Advanced
+NewsUP uses C code to do the yenc enconding.
+The code needs to be compiled.
+You can change the C compiler (GCC, CLang,..) and the compiler flags by setting the environment variables NEWSUP_CC (for the compiler to be used) and NEWSUP_CCFLAGS (for the compiler flags).
+By default it's set to use GCC with -O3 flag.

+This can be a difference between being a bit faster or a bit slower.

+Only set this options if you know what you're doing.
+After this option is set or change you need to remove the inline folder so that the code is recompiled again.